rockstor/rockstor-doc/uis.rst

 User Interfaces
 ===============
-Rockstor supports 2 main user interface methods.
+Rockstor supports two main user interface methods.

-1. a browser based interface (web-ui)
+1. A browser based interface (Web-UI)
-2. a RESTful API that enables complete programmatic control
+2. A RESTful API that enables complete programmatic control

 .. _webui:

-web-ui
+Web-UI
 ------

-The RockStor browser based interface or web-ui is supported on the Firefox web browser.
+To access RockStor browser based interface or Web-UI, we recommend using Firefox or Chrome web browser.

-The initial setup of the appliance should be done through the web-ui, and once it is completed, any interface method can be used; including ssh bash access if required.
+The initial setup of the appliance should be done through the Web-UI, and once it is completed, any interface method can be used; including ssh bash access if required.

 .. _setup: